Subaru Impreza (second generation): North America

 In 2007, quite a number of changes were made to the US-spec STI.
 Due to Subaru's decision to reduce costs by cutting the amount of aluminum used, the US-spec STI no longer receives the J-spec Spec C control arms.
 The control arms are now the aluminum ones used on the Japan-spec revision A and B non-Spec C STis.
 The high caster angle has been reduced, which in turn reduces the wheelbase from 100 in to 99.4 in.
 The rear sway bar has decreased in size from 20 mm to 19 mm.
 The gear ratios of second, third and fourth gears have been made longer (higher ratio) in order to improve fuel economy and drivability, which inadvertently reduces 1/4 mile drag racing times due to the ability to trap 114 mi/h in 4th gear, without the shift to 5th.
-The transmission oil pump that was deleted in the 2006 model year was also brought back for the 07 model year transmission.
+The transmission oil pump that was deleted in the 2006 model year was also brought back for the 2007 model year transmission.
 The EJ257's cylinder heads have been redesigned to improve cooling, and the sodium-filled exhaust valves have been deleted.
 Pistons are the same as previous years.
 The alternator is changed from a 90A rating to 110 amps.
-The rear Limited Slip Differential is now a Torsen unit, considered an upgrade from the previous model's clutch type unit.
+The rear limited-slip differential is now a Torsen unit, considered an upgrade from the previous model's clutch type unit.
 The turbo has also been changed to the VF43, which has a different wastegate actuator than the VF39.
 The side cowl braces are stiffer than the 2006MY.
 The engine mounts are once again the hard rubber mounts used prior to 2006.
-On the interior, there is an audio jack that replaces the ashtray, a rear center armrest with trunk pass-through and a 120 W audio system.
+On the interior, there is an audio jack that replaces the ashtray, a rear center armrest with trunk pass-through and a 120-watt audio system.

 The STI's ECU was completely re-engineered in order to meet US LEV2 emissions requirements, which has caused throttle and timing issues.
 A secondary air pump was also added to help meet LEV2.
 Top Feed injectors replaced the Side Feed from the previous models.

 The WRX STI Limited was introduced with fog lights, leather interior, lip trunk spoiler, and optional moonroof.
 It is similar to the Japan-spec WRX STI A-line, except the mechanicals of the car are based on the 2007MY US-spec WRX STI.